Hall of Famer

 Dave Jacobs.
 CSHFM Collection.

-After his competitive career, Dave continued to contribute to the ski industry in various roles.
-He served as the Head Coach of the Canadian Alpine Ski Team from 1964 to 1967 and held positions such as ski school director at Val-David, Quebec, and designer and manager of the Talisman Ski Area in Ontario.
-In addition, he established himself as a successful businessman in the ski industry.
+After retiring from competition, Dave continued to shape the sport in various roles.
+He served as head coach of the Canadian alpine ski team from 1964 to 1967, directed the ski school at Val-David, Que., and helped design and manage the Talisman ski area in Ontario.
+He also established himself as a successful businessman in the ski industry.

-One of Jacobs’ most significant contributions was his involvement with Bob Lange, the founder of Lange ski boots.
-In 1965, Jacobs and the Canadian National Alpine team tested Lange’s plastic ski boots.
-Following constructive criticism from the Canadian team, Jacobs was invited by Bob Lange to offer development help and advice.
-This collaboration resulted in the redesign of the boots, which proved to be a great success.
-In 1967, Lange-Jacobs Inc was formed, and a small factory was opened in Montreal to assemble the Lange boots.
-The partnership flourished, and Jacobs played a pivotal role in the international operations and expansion of the company.
+One of Dave’s most impactful contributions came through his collaboration with Bob Lange, founder of Lange ski boots.
+In 1965, Dave and the Canadian alpine team tested Lange’s plastic ski boots.
+Their feedback led to improvements in the product, and Dave was invited to support further development.
+This partnership led to the creation of Lange-Jacobs Inc. in 1967 and the opening of a small factory in Montreal to assemble the boots.
+Dave played a key role in the company’s international growth and operations.

-Undeterred by this setback, Jacobs established David L Jacobs Incorporated in 1978 to market adult racing clothing.
-He introduced the revolutionary “Spider” stretch pant with injection-molded pads, providing superior protection and flexibility.
-The Spider racing clothing line became a tremendous success and eventually evolved into Spyder Active Sports, a company synonymous with high-quality skiing clothing.
+Undeterred, Dave founded David L. Jacobs Inc. in 1978 to market adult racing apparel.
+He introduced the innovative “Spider” stretch pants, which featured injection-moulded pads for added protection and flexibility.
+The line became a major success and eventually evolved into Spyder Active Sports — now synonymous with high-performance ski clothing.

 Dave Jacobs, June 1966.
 Western Ski Promotions.